jenkinsci/pipeline-plugin/TUTORIAL.md

 ### Modifying for Windows Variations

 This documentation assumes Jenkins is running on Linux or another Unix-like operating system.
-If your Jenkins server (or, later, slave) is running on Windows, try using `bat` in place of `sh`, and use backslashes as the file separator where needed (backslashes do generally need to be escaped inside strings).
+If your Jenkins server (or, later, agent node) is running on Windows, try using `bat` in place of `sh`, and use backslashes as the file separator where needed (backslashes do generally need to be escaped inside strings).

 **Example**: rather than: